novaleafoahu/leafvillagedocs/content/docs/chapter1/_index.md

 For 0.23 lbs of phosphorous, one can use superphosphate 0-18-0 at 1.3 lbs.

-For .275 potassium, one can use potash 0.0.60 at 0.3 lbs.
+For 0.275 lbs potassium, one can use potash 0-0-60 at 0.3 lbs.

-With these values, the fertilizer can be applied weekly throughout a few months.
+With these values, the fertilizer can be applied weekly throughout the months.
 Simply divide the amount of fertilizer by the number of weeks the tomato plant may grow.
 To simplify measuring, convert lbs to grams...

 1.5 lbs of calcium nitrate = ~680 grams.
-Therefore, over 12 weeks, you can apply 56 grams of calcium nitrate weekly.
+Therefore, over 12 weeks, you can apply 680/12 = 56 grams of calcium nitrate weekly to a 100 SF garden bed.
+For a potted tomato plant, ~0.5 grams of calcium nitrate.

+### Transplant

 {{% callout note %}}

-I typically allow my tomato plants to grow for 5-6 months starting in April.
-So that is around 20-24 weeks.
-I divide the required fertilizer by the weeks as the serving size I apply weekly
+Here are the tomato plants transplanted into the garden bed.
+Once the weather starts to warm above 80 degrees, growth rate increases and they really start to take off.
+Other than watering and the weekly fertilizing, take care of any weed growth and prune off any suckers (the stems that grow between the main branch and leaf branches).
+I will update the docs in the future to share trellising of plants.

 {{% /callout %}}
 {{< gallery album="ttransplant" resize_options="500x500" >}}